 - Ad campaigns: Marketplace products and services include AdCellerant, Digital Advertising Services, and many more options.

-These solution suggestions are ranked from “where to start” up to “ad campaigns” as something that should be last on the list.
+These suggestions for product service bundles are ranked from “where to start” up to “ad campaigns” as something that should be last on the list.
 Running paid advertising before ensuring the website, SEO, and online reputation are all healthy is a sure way to fail and lose customers.
+If you're wondering how to start selling bundles, this is a great starting point.

 There are three key tactics that should be included in a successful product bundling strategy.